-In these days, many enterprises consolidate a huge number of servers into Data Center in order to reduce the total cost of ownership.
-In addition to that, sophisticated enterprises are going to out-source their IT resource management to focus on their own core business competence.
-Consequently, such Data Center should manage several thousands of IT resources (servers, storages, and networks).
-In order to decrease the complexity of the management and to increase utilization of these resources, an innovative GRID based resource management software, a Commercial GRID system, is expected.
+In these days, many enterprises consolidate a huge number of servers into Data Centers in order to reduce the total cost of ownership.
+In addition, sophisticated enterprises are moving to outsource their IT resource management so that they can focus on their own core business.
+Consequently, Data Centers should be able to manage several thousands of IT resources, that include servers, storage, and networks.
+In order to decrease the management complexity and to increase utilization of these resources, an innovative GRID based resource management software, a Commercial GRID system, is required.
+We use the term the Commercial GRID system and the GRID interchangeably.

-An IT system integrator can develop a controllable IT system on top of single solid homogeneous platform in good old mainframe days.
-The current IT system integrator, however, should use tens of different APIs of OSes and middlewares and has no means to detect a fault or identify underlying bottleneck of performance decrement.
-A GRID based meta-OS functionalities, provided by the Commercial GRID system, could ease the burden of IT system integrator and expected to enable end-to-end QoS.
+In the old mainframe days, an IT system integrator could develop a controllable IT system on top of a single solid homogeneous platform.
+The current IT system integrator, however, must use tens of different APIs on different OSes and middleware platforms and has no consistent way to detect and respond to faults or identify underlying performance bottlenecks.
+GRID based meta-OS functionalities, provided by the GRID, could ease the burden of IT system integrators by enabling end-to-end QoS.

-A "GRID administrator" is an important actor of the Commercial GRID system.
-In the strict sense, the GRID administrator is not a customer but provider.
-However, one of the significant benefits of the Commercial GRID system is increase manageability of IT infrastructure of the Commercial Data Center.
-This is one of the key motivations to create the Commercial GRID system.
-Since hardware and software management of the Commercial Data Center takes a lot of trouble and costs a lot of money, the administrator demands automation of provisioning, monitoring, tuning, maintenance, error diagnosis, and repair components of the IT infrastructure.
+A "GRID administrator" is an important actor of the Commercial Data Center(CDC).
+Strictly speaking, the GRID administrator is not a customer but a provider.
+However, one of the significant benefits of the GRID is increased manageability of the IT infrastructure provided by the CDC.
+This is one of the key motivations to create the GRID.
+Since hardware and software management of the CDC is a lot of trouble and costs a lot of money, the administrator demands automation of key functionalities such as provisioning, monitoring, tuning, maintenance, error diagnosis, and repair of components of the IT infrastructure.

-The administrator also demands to increase the utilization ratio of the IT infrastructure.
-According to several annalists' report, actual utilization ratio is often less than 20%.
-Some resources are reserved for failover and provisioning; in other words they are not put to productive use.
+One requirement placed on the GRID administrator is to increase the utilization ratio of the IT infrastructure.
+According to several analysts' reports, actual utilization ratio is often less than 20%.
+Also some resources are reserved for failover and provisioning; in other words they are not put to productive use.
 It should be possible to share such resources among multiple systems, with physical location not being the single determining factor whether sharing is possible or not.